 12 Foods That May Contain Trans Fats

 - Pie crust

 - Cookies and crackers

 - Packaged pudding

 How to Limit Trans Fat in Your Diet

 Staying away from fried food is the big one.
 Other than that, eating a healthy diet of fruits, vegetables, whole grains, and low-fat dairy is recommended.
-Chucking frozen dinners and waffles for the food pyramid can be a difficult step, but natural supplements and nutritional shakes can ease the transition.
+Chucking frozen dinners and waffles for the food pyramid can be a difficult step, but natural supplements can ease the transition.
 If you must fry, use sunflower or olive oil in lieu of hydrogenated oil.
 Limit your intake of sugary drinks and red meat, and don’t overindulge on donuts, cookies, crackers, and cake.